 Pherotruth, DiscoverXS, and other pheromone forums provide a wealth of knowledge for experienced, as well as new pheromone users… but how much should you rely on them?

-I’m not exactly sure when my actual “pheromone journey” began, but I remember that it was around 2011-2012.
+I’m not exactly sure when my actual “pheromone journey” began, but I remember reading & eventually joining some pheromone forums (PheroTalk) around 2011-2012.

 In that time I’ve come a long way.

-Truth be told, I haven’t really contributed for a long time, even though there are still some pretty cool people that hang out there – and I’ll discuss some thoughts on DiscoverXS a little later down the page.
+Truth be told, I haven’t really contributed on any of them for a long time, even though there are still some pretty cool people that hang out them.

 These days, I’m more inclined to focus on my own projects, such as testing pheromone molecules, products, and working on the House Of Pheromones.